Alta Mira 4 stars

 You won’t have to worry about chores or jobs here, as Alta Mira would rather its residents focus wholly on classes and lectures, qigong (reminiscent of t’ai chi), yoga, acupuncture, massage, hitting the gym (a small onsite one, or a larger offsite facility) and more.
 Twice a week the rehab gets everyone out on field trips to go hiking, visit museums, go kayaking, rock-climbing, see movies—even visit Alcatraz.
 (Alumni didn’t specify whether this was an anachronistic “scared straight”-type exercise.)
 The outings were one resident’s favorite thing about Alta Mira: “[They] helped us feel involved in the community, like whole beings—besides just addicts in recovery,” she said.
 Residents also have great access to Marin’s gorgeous beaches.

-Everyone agrees that the staff at Alta Mira are top-notch, with high praise for clinical director Dr. William Hanna.
-“I felt like I got years of therapy in 30 days,” said one former resident.
-Another cited some life-changing revelations which came as a direct result of one-on-one work with Hanna.
+Everyone agrees that the staff at Alta Mira are top-notch.
+“I felt like I got years of therapy in 30 days,” said one former resident, while another cited some life-changing revelations which came as a direct result of one-on-one work.
 Medical care is adequate, with a licensed nurse on hand 24/7, and a psychiatric nurse practitioner and a doctor who specializes in addiction and pain management trading off three to four hours on a daily basis.
 Non-medical staff, meanwhile, relate to residents in a respectful, empathetic manner, treating them like adults rather than kids—and reportedly are pretty chill, except when hitting off-site meetings, which “stressed staff out,” said one alumni.
 “Some people would bolt or try to deviate.”

 Nobody tries to bolt at mealtimes, though, which are an unpretentious and healthy mix of steak, chicken, salmon, salads and green vegetables, with a vegetarian option at every meal.
 If you don’t like one dish in particular, don’t worry: The menu rotates frequently.
 “We rarely had the same meal in the five weeks I was there,” recalled one stuffed alumni.
 The breakfast buffet is a favorite, featuring eggs, French toast, fresh fruit, waffles, oatmeal, bacon, sausage and more.
 Good-quality coffee can be drunk daily until noon, while straight-up sweets only are available on special occasions or Sundays—although healthy nibbles such as fruit, yogurt and nuts are free for the taking around the clock.